findmunish/JavaMailer/README.md

 2. Generate an API Key:
    - Go to Settings → API Keys
    - Create a new API key with "Mail Send" permissions
-3. Verify a sender identity:
+3. **IMPORTANT: Verify a sender identity** (Required for sending emails):
    - Go to Settings → Sender Authentication
-   - Verify a single sender or domain
+   - Click "Verify a Single Sender"
+   - Enter your email address (e.g., `your-email@gmail.com`)
+   - Fill out the required information
+   - Check your email inbox for verification link
+   - Click the verification link to confirm
+   - **Note**: You cannot send emails without verifying the sender first

 ### 3. Amazon SES Configuration